mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-7-game-1.html.markdown

 layout: pb
 ---

-S7G1 - PanzerBlitz

-Situation #7
+# Situation #7, Game 1, Meeting engagement during German relief of Kiev

 The notorious Situation #7.
 Among Long time players, this situation is held to be a slam dunk for a competent German player.

 Number of Russian counters: 50

 Number of German counters: 32

 ## Introduction

-One of the dangers of doing background research for preparation is that it may unwittingly introduce bias into one's perception.
+One of the dangers of doing background research for game play preparation is that it may unwittingly introduce bias into one's perception.
 In this case, reading about Situation #7's lopsidedness has predisposed a certain lack of interest on my part.

 While it would be nice to annotate every turn, and that is something of a goal with respect to the series of games I'm playing, in this case, I